 Currently, there is no cure for Usher Syndrome.
 While cochlear implants have greatly ameliorated the most major impacts of deafness for those that receive them as babies, there is no cure for blindness.
 Those that receive early identification are supported through educational programs so they can learn to adapt and manage their disease.
 In a world where we are on the precipice of major technological advances in all phases of medicine, that simply isn’t good enough.
 Targeted research is needed to be able to find a cure.
-Currently, Usher 1F Collaborative is funding research at four university laboratories working toward this goal, with two additional labs partnering with us.
+Currently, Usher 1F Collaborative is funding research at five university laboratories working toward this goal, with two additional labs partnering with us.

 University of Oregon Institute of Neuroscience

 Monte Westerfield, Ph.D., is at the Institute of Neuroscience and Department of Biology at the University of Oregon.
 His research is focused on Usher Syndrome with particular expertise in creating zebrafish models of Usher Syndrome mutations.
 Usher 1F Collaborative has funded the creation of a zebrafish model of the Usher Syndrome Type 1F R245X mutation that is carried by ~2% of those of Ashkenazi Jewish descent.
 Dr. Westerfield and his team, including Jennifer Phillips, Ph.D., are now beginning testing of drugs on our zebrafish that have the potential to halt or slow the progression of vision loss.

 Click here to view a presentation explaining and outlining the progress of the work of Dr. Monte Westerfield and his lab associates that Jennifer Phillips, Ph.D., presented at the Usher Syndrome Family Conference in Seattle on July 9, 2016.